nhsengland/datascience/docs/articles/posts/20250314_gen_ai_search_engagement.md

 ## GEN AI Search Project – [Article on our website](https://nhsengland.github.io/datascience/articles/2024/12/31/LLM-as-a-Judge/)

-If we want our work to have the most impact, we need to be communicating it to the right people; and we at the Comms and Marketing team can help you do that!
+If we want our work to have the most impact, we need to be communicating it to the right people; and we at the Comms and Marketing function team can help you do that!
 Will Poulett gracefully accepted to take part in an engagement with the comms and marketing team so that he could ensure the GEN AI Search was getting most impact it could in the time he had available.
 In this article we will run through what was being done well and what was improved.

 <figure class="inline end" markdown>